Consensys/doc.tessera/docs/HowTo/Configure/Tessera.md

             "port": <int, //The port to advertise and bind on (if binding address not set) "hostName": <string // The hostname to advertise and bind on (if binding address not set) },
-        "communicationType" : <enum, // "REST" or "GRPC" "bindingAddress": <string //An address to bind the server to that overrides the one defined above }
+        "communicationType" : <enum, // "REST" or "GRPC", "bindingAddress": <string //An address to bind the server to that overrides the one defined above }
     ```